TheComputerGenie/komodo-solomining/README.md

 Differences between this and Z-NOMP
 ------------
 * This is meant for solo mining.
-* There is no share system.
+* There is no share-based pay system.
 * No payments (coins go directly to the address in config).
 * NO equihashverify - While this pool will work with rentals (NiceHash checked at the time of publishing), it is intended for the true solo miner, who needs no such protection against fake shares.